steven-mt/yt-dlp-helper/README.md

 After inputting the URL, there are three download options available:

-- Best Video: This uses the default format selection that yt-dlp uses to download the best available quality which you can see [here](https://github.com/yt-dlp/yt-dlp#format-selection)
+- Best video: This uses the default format selection that yt-dlp uses to download the best available quality which you can see [here](https://github.com/yt-dlp/yt-dlp#format-selection)

-- Custom Video: Lists all avaiable formats and allows you to choose the video and audio file that you want to download.
+- Custom video: Lists all avaiable formats and allows you to choose the video and audio file that you want to download.

   There are two further options avaiable once you have chosen your files:

-  - Merge: This is the --merge-output-format option from yt-dlp as seen [here](https://github.com/yt-dlp/yt-dlp#video-format-options:~:text=%2D%2Dmerge%2Doutput%2Dformat) which can also be found in their [YoutubeDL.py file](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py), which is in the yt_dlp Python package
+  - Merge: This is the --merge-output-format option from yt-dlp as seen [here](https://github.com/yt-dlp/yt-dlp#video-format-options:~:text=%2D%2Dmerge%2Doutput%2Dformat) which can also be found in their [YoutubeDL module](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py), in the yt_dlp Python package

-  - Re-encode: This is the [--recode-video option](https://github.com/yt-dlp/yt-dlp#video-format-options:~:text=else%20to%20mkv-,%2D%2Drecode%2Dvideo,-FORMAT%20%20%20%20%20%20%20%20%20%20%20Re%2Dencode) which does not seem to exist in the yt_dlp Python package (at least at the time of writing).
-This option is also available for the next download option "Video Or Audio Only"
+  - Re-encode: This is the [--recode-video option](https://github.com/yt-dlp/yt-dlp#video-format-options:~:text=else%20to%20mkv-,%2D%2Drecode%2Dvideo,-FORMAT%20%20%20%20%20%20%20%20%20%20%20Re%2Dencode) which does not seem to exist in the yt_dlp Python package[^1] (at least at the time of writing).
+This option is also available for the next download option, "Video or audio only"

-- Video Or Audio Only: Similar to the "Custom Video" option, but allows you to only choose one file.
+- Video or audio only: Similar to the "Custom Video" option, but allows you to only choose one file.
 This would mostly be used for downloading audio-only files from Youtube, but can also be used to download a single video file that may or may not contain audio depending on the format.

 ### File Save Locations